EoinConcannon/emergingTech/README.md

         # Convert text to uppercase
         text = text.upper()

-        # Split the text to remove preamble and postamble
+        # Split the text to remove Gutenberg intro and outro
         mainText = text.split('***')

         # Define the characters we want to keep